InnMaluntsev/ramp-onboarding/public/steps/ramp-onboarding/step5.md

 ### Mandatory Endpoints (Required)
 These endpoints **must** be implemented and validated:
-- **GET /capabilities** - Declare your RAMP capabilities and supported features
+- **GET /capabilities** - Declare your Order capabilities and supported features
 - **GET /accounts** - Account structure and management
 - **GET /capabilities/assets** - List your supported custom assets